-During the 2015–16 season, he became the fifth player ever to appear in both a Development League game and NBA game in the same day.
-In March 2016, Cleanthony made his first appearance for New York since December 29, 2015, having been out for nearly three months with a knee injury he suffered in a shooting while being robbed.
+He became the fifth player ever to appear in both a Development League game and NBA game in the same day.
+In March 2016, Cleanthony made his first appearance for New York since December 29, 2015.
+He had been out for nearly three months with a knee injury he suffered in a shooting while being robbed.

 A rare vegan